Inui Shikki

 Board Member of Kyoto Lacquer Craft Union

-Member of the Chamber of Commerce of Kyoto
+Member of Chamber of Commerce of Kyoto

-Maki-e Introductory Class
+Makie Introductory Class

-Fees: (Sales tax included) : Small Tray (3,150 Yen), Broach and Pendant Top (5,250 Yen) or at the cost of the product.
+Fees: ( Tax included) Small Tray ( 3,240 Yen), Broach and Pendant Top (5,400 yen) or at the cost of the product.
+Or select any products available at the store.

-Reservation: Minimum of one-day in advance by e-mail Taiken@InuiShikki.com or call us at (075) 231-3552.
+Reservation: By email Taiken@InuiShikki.com or call us at (075) 241-2764.

 Instruction: In Japanese (English manual available).